learn-co-students/nyc-web-030920/4-manytomany/README.md

-# One to Many
+# Many to Many

-## Questions
+# Question:

+- downsides to many-to-many
-- use case between a class constant and class variable
+- instance and class methods
+- @@all << self VS Class.all << self
--
+    - functionally there's no difference
-## Domain Modeling

-## What are relationships in Domain Modeling
+    - But using the class method protects us from future bugs